yonchando/my-spaces.nvim/README.md

 Open the window lists buffer by `:ListSpace`

-You can edit the buffer like normal file.
+In list buffer you can use the buffer like normal file like `hjkl` to move or insert by `i`.
+Every project with separate by new line.

 > Note: Seperate projects by line